 Experience one of the last great travel adventures.
-Your journey along the Trans-Siberian Railway, one of the world’s most fascinating and safest train routes, is even more interesting, comfortable, and entertaining with our private train “Tsar’s Gold”.
+Journey along the Trans-Siberian Railway, one of the world’s most fascinating and safest train routes, on our luxurious private train “Tsar’s Gold”.
+Discover the legendary Great Wall of China, explore the shores of Lake Baikal, the largest freshwater lake in the world, experience cities across Russia and more on this epic journey spanning continents.
 Our trips are accompanied by an experienced multi-lingual tour director and a physician travelling on the train.
-A sophisticated on-board program complements a comprehensive excursion and sightseeing package to make your journey truly memorable.
+A sophisticated on-board program complements a comprehensive excursion and sightseeing package to make our journey truly memorable.

 Day 01: Arrive Beijing (CHINA)